hartnash/RNA_seq/README.md

 To run the aligner, we need
 a. cleaned forward reads (made in previous using fastp)
 b. cleaned reverse reads (made in previous using fastp)
 c.
-Indexed reference transcriptome to be aligned (if reference transcriptome is unavailable, consider using Trinity for de-novo assemby or Salmon, kallisto for transcript quantification without aligning)
+Indexed reference transcriptome to be aligned (if reference transcriptome is unavailable, consider using Trinity for de-novo assemby or Salmon, kallisto for transcript quantification using pseudo-alignment)

 ```
 hisat2 -p 70 --quiet \